-Cross country skiing and reenacting Gettysburg are Saint George’s traditions
+Cross country skiing and hands-on Marine Biology are Saint George’s traditions

 Middle School students learn while doing.
 Your child will learn what it means to serve while on lunch duty with their advisory or singing at a retirement home.
-They develop their leadership skills in their tent groups on field trips and while preparing for a water gun battle for history.
+They develop their leadership skills through refining their Genius Hour projects and while helping kindergarteners identify leaves.
 They try new activities - biking, archery, cross-country skiing, and fishing - while on class field trips.
 These trips are a crucial facet of the curriculum, teaching your child that their reach can exceed their grasp, and that success is often the progeny of failure and tenacity.
 Away from the classroom, your child will open up to new skills and new friends.
 They get to take appropriate risks, while developing a caring, open-minded appreciation for themselves, Spokane, the world, and all its inhabitants.

 Plus, each grade takes an extended trip to explore a part of the Northwest, giving your child hands-on experiences that bring their studies alive.
-Sixth graders complete coursework on Native American cultures and the biology of salmon with a visit to the Nez Perce reservation and tours of two fish hatcheries.
+Sixth graders complete coursework on Native American cultures and the biology of salmon with a visit to the Nez Perce reservation and tours of two fish hatcheries and a dam.
 The seventh graders learn team-building skills on a three-day retreat in the Eastern Washington woods that combines eco-games, challenge activities, and fly fishing.

 All of these trips encourage new friendships, deeper understanding and shared experiences that add to the quality of their classroom learning.